• Quicklinks

 Please check the admission requirements in advance and also consult our departmental website.

-What’s this Course about?
+What’s this Program about?

-The Master program in Electrical Systems Engineering focuses on electrical systems at an advanced level.
+The Master’s program in Electrical Systems Engineering focuses on electrical systems at an advanced level.
 The program deals with the analysis, construction and evaluation of electrical systems in hardware and software.
 It delivers a solid background in theories and methods for the design of electrical systems.
 Our academics carry out interesting research in diverse areas; have look at our webpages!
 Being our student gives you insights into current trends and developments, in addition to ample opportunities for practical experience.

 Language of Study